mcmero/SVclone/README.md

 * --minspan <value> (default = 1) : Require at least N spanning reads to keep SV.
 * --sizefilter <value> (default (readlen * 2) + insert_mean) : Filter out SVs below this size; the default minimum size is the fragment size.
 * --filter_outliers <value> : Filter out SVs with depth values that are considers outliers, based on the copy-number adjusted distribution of depths.
+* --valid_chroms : Filter out SVs not on standard chromosomes (i.e. mapping to contigs).
+The list of valid chromosomes is specified in the SVClone/parameters.py file.

 ### Clustering SVs ###